natenka/pyneng-book-en/docs/source/book/09_functions/3b_func_unpacking_args.rst

 In Python the expressions ``*args`` and ``**kwargs`` allow for another task - **unpacking arguments**.

 So far we’ve called all functions manually.
-Hence, we passed on all the relevant arguments.
+Hence, we passed on all relevant arguments.

-In reality, it is usually necessary to transfer data to the function programmatically.
+In reality, it is usually necessary to transfer data to function programmatically.
 And often data comes in the form of a Python object.

 Unpacking positional arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For example, when formatting strings you often need to pass multiple arguments to format() method.
-And often these arguments are already in the list or tuple.
-To transfer them to the format() method you have to use indexes:
+And often these arguments are already in list or tuple.
+To transfer them to format() method you have to use indexes:

 .. code:: python